108: The Slime People

 How did he get there?
-He was just in another place. –An old Orson Welles gag.
+He was just in the other place. –An old Orson Welles gag.

 A likely reference to Orson Welles’ (1915-1985) famous “War of the Worlds” radio broadcast, an adaptation of H.G.
 Wells’ 1898 novel.
 Welles hosted a CBS radio drama series titled Mercury Theatre on the Air, and on October 30, 1938, Welles began the show by saying the year was 1939 and proceeded to read the introduction from the novel.
 A series of news bulletins interrupted an orchestral performance to report on strange goings on in Grover’s Mill, New Jersey.
 Joel incorrectly seems to recall that Welles appeared in studio and then, inexplicably, on the scene of the nascent invasion of Martians.
 In fact, Welles played only the narrator and an astronomer, both of whom spoke near the beginning and the end of the show.
 Different actors voiced the roles of the studio anchor and on-scene reporter.
 Because of the newness of the medium, the use of sound effects, the uninterrupted format of the show, and, apparently, the gullibility of the listeners, mild panic ensued.
 This despite the obvious fictional introduction, the mentions of the program’s fictitious nature in the middle, and Welles’ recap of what happened after the invasion, just before he gave another disclaimer and said, essentially, “Happy Halloween,” all within a one-hour show.
 Welles was an actor and director who gave us the game-changing Citizen Kane in 1941, along with other classics like The Magnificent Ambersons and Touch of Evil.
 In his later years, he ballooned to nearly 400 pounds and shilled cheap wine and frozen peas.